pereznetworks/WeatherX/WeatherX/README.md

-## A Weather forecasting and Mapping service
+## A Weather visualization, forecasting and mapping service

 ## Now Working: